← Back

 Why You Need a Written Contract

 A construction contract is a legally binding agreement between you and your client that defines the scope of work, payment terms, timelines, and responsibilities.
-Operating without one is like building without blueprints — you're asking for disputes, payment delays, and potential legal problems.
+Operating without one is like building without blueprints.
+You're asking for disputes, payment delays, and potential legal problems.

 Essential Elements